codefellows-portland-javascript-401d4/makeup-lab/README.md

 ### Testing

-You need to write unit tests for all services and component controllers (if there _is_ js logic in them, if not don't unit test)
+You need to write snaphot tests for all components.
+Unit tests for pur js logic modules.

 ## Server